fleetdm/fleet/handbook/digital-experience/README.md

 - Always check back to ensure the recording **and** transcript were both deleted.

+### Failed Gong recording
+In some instances, Gong may not record a call and it will go unnoticed throughout the meeting.
+A local recording will be made and then it will need to be shared to the related parties.

+- The Apprentice will schedule a meeting with the CEO.
+- They will then take the local recording and share it in slack.
+- The local recording will also be uploaded into the "whiteboards" folder in Google Drive titled, "year-month-day subject".
+- The link of the recording will be shared to those named by the CEO.

 ## Rituals

 - Note: Some rituals (⏰) are especially time-sensitive and require attention multiple times (3+) per day.
 Set reminders for the following times (CT):